Want to buy a Christmas tree, but have no idea what the different types of Christmas trees are or how to choose between them?

 And, if you don’t chop down the tree, it can grow for up to 200 years!
 So, be eco-friendly and buy a live one at your local gardening or hardware store and plant it outside after Christmas!
 It grows well in USDA hardiness zones 2-8.
 (Sorry, Florida, none for you.)

 The Colorado Blue Spruce is the state tree of Colorado (duh!) and was also the state tree of Utah until 2014 when Utah realized it was just stealing Colorado’s style.
 The Utah state tree is now the Quaking Aspen, which sounds like it could be a tree, a snowboard trick, or the name of a pet stricken with palsy.

-Balsams have a rich, dark green color, sturdy branches, and smell like rich mahogany.
+Balsam Firs have a rich, dark green color and smell like rich mahogany.
 Er, Christmas.
-The lovely odor will fill you with Christmas cheer and make every day feel like a Hallmark Christmas movie starring some actor you vaguely remember from that other thing!
+They have a conical shape, a lovely odor will fill you with Christmas cheer, and make every day feel like a Hallmark Christmas movie starring some actor you vaguely remember from that other thing!